Fédora

+In one scene Fédora weeps over the body of her murdered lover.
+The deceased needed only to lie still, and Parisian men of fashion took to spending one evening each as the distinguished corpse.
+Albert Edward, Prince of Wales took a turn, delighting the city.

 In July 1883 Bernhardt led her company in Fédora as the final production in a series of French plays given at the Gaiety Theatre, London.
 Berton again played Loris.

 The play was turned into an opera, Fedora, by Umberto Giordano in 1898.

 Synopsis

 Princess Fédora Romazoff is secretly engaged to marry Count Vladimir Yariskin, the son of the St Petersburg police chief.
 Vladimir is found mortally wounded, presumably in an anarchist attack, and Fédora vows vengeance on the known perpetrator, Count Loris Ipanoff.